perintyler/imessage_playlist/README.md

 ### Providing Spotify Client Credentials

 This package uses the Spotify API, which requires a client application.
-Unfortunately, in order to use `imessage_playlist`, you'll have to create your own client-application, since pushing my own client ID and secret.
+Unfortunately, in order to use `imessage_playlist`, you'll have to create your own client-application (since pushing my own client ID/secret would be a security risk).
 Once you've created your own spotify client application, create an `.env` file in the repo's root directory.
 Then, inside that file, define `SPOTIFY_CLIENT_ID`, `SPOTIFY_CLIENT_SECRET`, and `SPOTIFY_REDIRECT_URI`.

 The `SPOTIFY_REDIRECT_URI` will need to be whitelisted by your spotify client application.
 To do so:
 1. navigate to the spotify developer dashboard